 - Shared or S-locks - Shared locks are sometimes referred to as read locks.
 There can be several shared locks on any resource (such as a row or a page) at any one time.
 Shared locks are compatible with other shared locks.

 - Exclusive or X-locks - Exclusive locks are also referred to as write locks.
 Only one exclusive lock can exist on a resource at any time.
 Exclusive locks are not compatible with other locks, including shared locks.

 - Update or U-locks - Update locks can be viewed as a combination of shared and exclusive locks.
 An update lock is used to lock rows when they are selected for update, before they are actually updated.
 Update locks are compatible with shared locks, but not with other update locks.

-Please refer to the following link to get more information regarding lock types. http://msdn.microsoft.com/en-us/library/ms175519.aspx
+Please refer to the following link to get more information regarding lock types:

-As I have mentioned earlier, the type of lock which the SQL server will be acquired depends on the active transactions isolation level.
+As I mentioned earlier, the type of lock which the SQL server will acquire depends on the active transactions isolation level.
 I will briefly describe each isolation level a bit further.